World powers and Iran are trying to revive a landmark nuclear deal that has been close to collapse for three years. Here's how it got to this point.

-Suspicions that Iran was using its nuclear energy programme as cover to develop a nuclear bomb prompted the UN, US and EU to impose sanctions with the aim of persuading the country to curb its sensitive nuclear activities.
+But suspicions it was being used as a cover to develop a nuclear bomb prompted the UN, US and EU to impose crippling sanctions from 2010.

 In 2015, Iran reached a deal with six powers - China, France, Germany, Russia, the US and the UK - that saw it limit its nuclear activities in return for sanctions relief.

 A focus of concern was Iran's production of enriched uranium, which has civilian uses but can also be used in nuclear weapons.
 Restrictions were placed on the amount of the material that it could stockpile; the level of purity; and the number and type of centrifuge machines used to carry out enrichment.

 In addition, Iran agreed to allow international inspections.